 Watch our award-winning campaign film Data to Go, which highlights just how

 easy it is for fraudsters to get your personal information from the Internet.

 Cifas has three decades of experience in combating fraud, and we offer a wealth of advice to individuals on how to protect themselves from identity fraud.
 Bookmark this page, read our blog, or follow us on Facebook to keep up to date with the latest news on identity theft and how to avoid becoming a victim.

-Identity protection methods such as our Protective Registration service do often mean that processes that were once quick – such as logging in to a website account, or applying for a financial product – take slightly longer than before.
+Identity protection methods such as our Protective Registration service do often mean that processes that were once quick – such as applying for a financial product – take slightly longer than before.
 Any delay you experience, however, brings with it peace of mind and a reduction in the risk of becoming a victim of fraud.

 4 May 2017

 Holiday planners are prime targets for fraudsters on the Internet.
 Find out how you can book your holiday online as safely as visiting a local travel agent.